puppetlabs/puppet-specifications/file_paths.md

 when installing puppet-agent 32-bit on 64-bit windows, the installation path defaults to `C:\Program Files (x86)\Puppet Labs`.
 The examples below assume 2008/2012 and puppet-agent (64-bit).
+The 3.x column shows the difference of the specification vs the 3.x implementation.

 The package will create the following services `puppet`, `mcollective`, and `pxp-agent`, all running as `LocalSystem` by default.
 It will not